 Formerly 2007-2013 Associate Professor in the Department of Biological Sciences at the National University of Singapore and co-founder and Principal Investigator in the Singapore Mechanobiology Institute.

-Formerly at the University of Toronto Dr. Hogue was the Principal Investigator on Genome Canada's BIND Project.
+Formerly at the University of Toronto and Mount Sinai Hospital, Dr. Hogue was the Principal Investigator on Genome Canada's BIND Project.
 BIND is recognized as the first and most complete molecular interaction database of its kind.
 The intellectual property behind his research - including BIND and over a million lines of source code - was acquired by Thomson-Reuters Scientific, making him the first grant recipient to successfully commercialize research work resulting from a Genome Canada investment to a Canadian company.